CompanyMen/.github/profile/README.md

 This is a page intended to educate you about a National Security incident that you're now undoubtedly involved in.

 This situation must remain secret, which means a few things:
-* You're likely a new hire
 * You've likely been misled
-* You'll likely be killed
+* You'll going to be killed

 The short version:
 * Big Pharma needs me dead